caseytrombley/biker-files/content/reviews/template.md

 throttle: true
 app: true
 payload: 400
+priceLevel: 2

 wheels:
 - 4x26

 ---

-# Wired Freedom
+# Review Template

 2,200 watt peak power
 A real tank of an e-bike with some serious get up and go to tackle any hill and terrain.